Dev

 are these commands runnable as-is

-They are well-formed and runnable once you replace placeholders like the host and the bearer token with real values.
-The structure, headers, and flags follow curl conventions, so the command works once pointed at a real endpoint with valid credentials.
+They are well-formed and runnable once you replace the example hostname/path and the <token> placeholder in the Authorization header with real values.
+The flag structure, header names, and line continuations all follow curl conventions, so the command works as soon as it points at a real endpoint with valid credentials.